Severe Weather Statement issued for Mitchell by NWS - NewsBreak

 Severe Weather Statement issued for Mitchell by NWS

-Effective: 2021-08-10 20:43:00 CDT Expires: 2021-08-10 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Mitchell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR EASTERN MITCHELL COUNTY At 843 PM CDT, a severe thunderstorm was located near Beloit, moving northeast at 35 mph.
-HAZARD...Golf ball size hail and 70 mph wind gusts.
+Effective: 2021-08-10 03:13:00 CDT Expires: 2021-08-10 04:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather contact your nearest law enforcement agency.
+They will send your report to the National Weather Service office in Hastings.
+Target Area: Mitchell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 AM CDT FOR EASTERN MITCHELL AND SOUTHEASTERN JEWELL COUNTIES At 316 AM CDT, severe thunderstorms were located along a line extending from near Beloit to near Barnard, moving east at 35 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Beloit, Asherville, Simpson and Scottsville.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected.
+These severe storms will be near Scottsville around 335 AM CDT.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0